Not This August: Plot summary

-By 1965, the United States and Canada have been at war with the Soviet Union and Chinese People's Republic for three years.
+In 1965, the United States and Canada have been at war with the Soviet Union and the Chinese People's Republic for three years.
 Both sides' atomic weapons are ineffective as surface-to-air missiles shoot down any bombers or guided missiles, so ground forces have done most of the fighting.
-The Communist nations—whose armies greatly outnumber the North Americans—conquered Western Europe, invaded South America, and are moving toward Texas.
-All American males are required to either perform agricultural work to feed the armed forces or be drafted into military, construction, or factory service.
+The Communist nations—whose armies vastly outnumber the North Americans—conquered Western Europe, invaded South America, and are moving toward Texas.
+All American males must perform agricultural work to feed the armed forces or be drafted into military, construction, or factory service.
 Food, electricity, and gasoline are rationed, only two CONELRAD stations broadcast on radio, and New York City is reportedly under martial law.

-Billy Justin, a 37-year-old commercial artist and Korean War veteran, is working as a dairy farmer in Chiunga County, New York when the radio announces that Soviet and Chinese forces have overrun the Canadian-American line at El Paso, Texas.
-The last American naval forces were destroyed three months earlier but the news had been kept secret.
+Billy Justin, a 37-year-old commercial artist, and Korean War veteran, is working as a dairy farmer in Chiunga County, New York, when the radio announces that Soviet and Chinese forces have overrun the Canadian-American line at El Paso, Texas.
 In New Mexico, the Communist armies capture the Los Alamos National Laboratory and destroy the incomplete Yankee Doodle, a satellite capable of dropping hydrogen bombs from orbit that are impossible to shoot down.

-The President of the United States surrenders to the Communists, who over the next several months divide the country at the Mississippi River, and together form the North American People's Democratic Republic.
-Other than a military garrison, a formal disarmament, searches for fissionable material, and the establishment of production quotas for food, the surrender of the United States leaves Chiunga Center largely untouched.
-The Soviets execute the Communist fifth column members who had secretly aided the invasion to prevent them from organizing against the new government, but are otherwise relatively peaceful and amenable to the black market.
+The President of the United States surrenders to the Communists, who over the next several months partition the country at the Mississippi River and set up a joint puppet state, the North American People's Democratic Republic.
+Other than a military garrison, disarmament of the civilian population, searches for fissionable material, and establishing production quotas for food, the surrender of the United States leaves Chiunga Center largely untouched.
+The Soviets execute local fifth column members who had secretly aided the invasion to prevent them from organizing against the new government but are otherwise relatively peaceful and amenable to the black market.